Language steering in latent space to mitigate unintended code-switching: Results

 \subsection{Language prediction}

-\paragraph{Experimental setup.} We use Flores Plus \cite{nllb-24} dataset with 50 parallel samples (English, Spanish, Russian, Chinese, Hindi) for PCA and logistic regression fitting and 100 for validation. \paragraph{Classifier shows nearly perfect performance.} Table~\ref{tab:qwen_clf} demonstrates that a simple logistic regression classifier trained only on the first principal component achieves near-perfect accuracy (0.95-0.99) across all language pairs.
+\paragraph{Experimental setup.} We use Flores Plus \cite{nllb-24} dataset with 50 parallel samples (English, Spanish, Russian, Chinese, Hindi) for PCA and logistic regression fitting and 100 for validation. \paragraph{Classifier shows nearly perfect performance.} Table~\ref{tab:clf} demonstrates that a simple logistic regression classifier trained only on the first principal component achieves near-perfect accuracy (0.96-1.00) across all language pairs and both models.
 This validates that language identity information is linearly accessible in the final layer representations, supporting our hypothesis that models maintain explicit language directions in their activation space.
-We can also clearly see the decreased performance for the English-Spanish pair.
-It can be attributed to the languages being much more closely related to each other.
+We observe decreased performance for the English-Spanish pair in both models, attributable to these languages being more closely related to each other.